computerwala/Taxi-Booking-System-Using-Python-GUI-tkinter_Hacktoberfest_2021/README.md

 Technologies used in this project :
 1. Python
 2. Tkinter

+This repository is participating in Hacktoberfest2021.

+Happy Hacking!!

 # Requirment
 Python 2.x or 3.x
 and Tkinter library for GUI